In case you needed more proof that the world is in a very strange moment, Apple now sells a US$699 (£560) wheel kit for the Mac Pro.

 The Register decided to look for what other wheels we could get for $699.
 To do so we looked up data on the best-selling car in the USA and UK, which taught us that the Toyota Camry and Ford Fiesta topped the charts.
 We easily found Camry wheels for US$108 a pop and Fiesta wheels for £85 apiece.

-Apple's wheels include tyres of a sort, so maybe Cupertino's prices aren't entirely crazy!
-For that state of mind, consider this $3,244 pair of Italian carbon fibre bicycle wheels. ®
+Apple's wheels include tyres of a sort, so maybe Cupertino's prices aren't entirely unreasonable.
+Cupertino's rollers are also rather cheaper than many bicycle wheels, such as this ~$3,00 pair of Italian carbon fiber beauties. ®